 Ingredients

-- Whatever fruits you use, try to cut them all to be the same size so everything bakes evenly.
+- Whatever fruits you use, try to cut them all to the same size so they bake evenly.

-- Mix the fruit with cornstarch, which will thicken the fruit juices during baking.
+- Mix the fruit with cornstarch to thicken the juices during baking.

 How To Make Peach Raspberry Crumb Bars